dwyl/phoenix-liveview-counter-tutorial/README.md

 ### Step 8: Add CSRF meta tag to Layout

-In order to ensure that the Client can communicate with the LiveView server we need to ensure that the `csrf_meta_tag()` is included in the `<head>` tag of the layout template.
+In order to ensure that the Client can securely communicate with the LiveView server we need to ensure that the `csrf_meta_tag()` is included in the `<head>` tag of the layout template.